Lucerne Travel Pass / Tell Pass: Is it worth it?

 I’ve done looooads of research on the best travel passes in Switzerland (as in 10+ ultra-detailed spreadsheets 🤓) and Swiss Half Fare Card often ends up coming out on top.

-If you’re spending 3+ days outside the Lake Lucerne region including one or two intercity train trips and maybe an additional mountain excursion then the Swiss Half Fare Card is likely to be worth it for you.
+If you’re spending 3+ days outside the Lake Lucerne region including one or two intercity train trips and maybe an additional mountain excursion, then the Swiss Half Fare Card is likely to be worth it for you.

 👉🏼 Check out my Swiss Half Fare Card review for detailed calculations and example itineraries.